OxCGRT/Brazil-covid-policy/README.md

 ### Survey data on citzens experiences and opinions relating to Covid-19 and government policies
 We also present the original [results](https://github.com/OxCGRT/Brazil-covid-policy/blob/master/data/OxCGRT_Brazil_Subnational_31May2020.csv) of a survey of 1,654 citizens across eight state capitals.
 The survey was designed to ascertain the extent to which reality on the ground in these eight cities meets the World Health Organization’s (WHO) [list of recommendations](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf)  of the measures that should be put in place before Covid-19 response policies can be safely relaxed.

 The survey was conducted over the phone between 6 to 27 May.
 It uses randomised stratified sampling by age, sex, income and education level.

+---

+More information on the project's website: [https://www.bsg.ox.ac.uk/research/research-projects/brazils-covid-19-policy-response](https://www.bsg.ox.ac.uk/research/research-projects/brazils-covid-19-policy-response)